AelinXYZ/AELIPs/content/aelips/aelip-7.md

 <!--This is a high-level overview of *how* the AELIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

-For pool tokens currently you are unable to transfer them after a deal has been created.
+For pool tokens, currently you are unable to transfer them after a deal has been created.
 The intent is to force purchaser to accept the deal or withdraw to their purchase currency at this point in time; however, any pool tokens sitting in a contract, such as an AMM, will not be transferrable, locking them once a deal is created.
 The solution for pool tokens is to enable transfer at ant point in time.
 However, anyone receiving them after the redemption window ends will be forced to withdraw them for the underlying purchase currency.

 For deal tokens, at the moment you are allowed to transfer them freely until you have vested all your tokens.
-Due to the deal tokens being wrapped vesting schedules, when you transfer a deal token it triggers a claim of the underlying to that point in time for both the sender and recipient; this maintains the vesting math on both sides up to and after that point in time.
+Due to the deal tokens being wrapped vesting schedules, when you transfer a deal token it triggers a claim of the underlying to that point in time for both the sender and recipient; this maintains the vesting math on both sides up to and after that point in time, however it causes issues with AMMs.

-At the end of the vesting period you may not transfer any deal tokens because all your deal tokens are auto claimed, so there will not be any tokens to receive.
-The underlying deal tokens will be claimed by the sender and then the recipient will not receive anything.
 Putting deal tokens in AMMs will have an issue as they will be claiming the underlying deal tokens during transfers.
 The interim solution for deal tokens is to block transfers while more research is done around creating a new formula for transferring and claiming that allows for transfers to work with AMMs or a custom AMM and to protect holders from mistakes causing loss of funds.

 Additionally, this AELIP removes an additional function added to make it easier for the treasury to transfer deal fees, since they are early custodians while automated staking is being worked on. this method is in fact not needed due to the ability to use a MultiCall contract to reduce the friction of performing many transactions.